ro-afonso/fake-news-pt-eu/README.md

 It is comprised of 4 columns: Text (news title and body merged together), Label (0 for fake, 1 for real), Source and URL.

-The Source column was added because many fake news websites love to promote articles from other fake news websites, which means not all news present on a given website belong to it.
+The Source column was added because many fake news websites love to promote articles from other fake news websites, which means not all articles present on a given website belong to it.

 All the fact-checks also had the source behind the statement being fact-checked, which varied from individuals like politicians or celebrities to social media as a whole.

-The Web Scrapers used to gather the data are also available, alongside many python notebooks with different classification models and techniques.
+The Web Scrapers used to gather the data are also available, alongside many Python notebooks with different classification models and techniques.

 ## Best Machine Learning and Deep Learning models